 At the end of 24 hours, check the reading on the meter.
 It will give you a reading in Kilowatt Hours (kWh).
 We will use this number later.

-If you are interested in getting one of these awesome surge protectors and power meters we have a special discount for our readers.
+Get 10% off these awesome surge protectors and power meters!
+We have a special discount for our readers.
 Use coupon code “Mortons” at checkout for 10% off your order.

 Method 2 – Do The Calculations By Hand